 OTT video with VOD

 Video on demand is a much more common model when it comes to OTT.
 Mostly, this is true for technical reasons relating to the infrastructure of live video delivery.
 Live streaming infrastructure is still not as developed as TV distribution networks.
-However, as technology matures, that trend is beginning to change.
+However, as the technology matures, that trend is beginning to change.
 More businesses are implementing live stream OTT networks to mirror their broadcast networks.

 In general, the rise in OTT video mirrors the cord-cutting trend.
 In some ways, however, cord cutting is A misnomer.
 OTT video is aimed at broadband internet users who don’t pay for any TV.
 This is cable internet, meaning there’s still an actual wire being used.
 Regardless, the change is definitely taking hold.
 In 2015, around 10 million people in the United States cut the cord, and those numbers have continued to rise.